-We hope you're enjoying week 2 of the SpoonChallenge: A Month of Drawing.
-If you're just now joining us, it's not too late to sign up for the SpoonChallenge to receive daily drawing prompts, creative inspiration, and interviews with amazing illustrators and pattern designers.
-Share what you're sketching with the hashtag #spoonchallenge on your social media platform of choice, and see what others are drawing.
-If you'd like to jump in, follow the link after our artist interview to sign up for the SpoonChallenge!
+We hope you’re enjoying week 2 of the SpoonChallenge: A Month of Drawing.
+If you’re just now joining us, it’s not too late to sign up for the SpoonChallenge to receive daily drawing prompts, creative inspiration, and interviews with amazing illustrators and pattern designers.
+Share what you’re sketching with the hashtag #spoonchallenge on your social media platform of choice.
+If you’d like to jump in, follow the link after our artist interview to sign up for the SpoonChallenge!

 Meet artist Beth Synder, one of the creative ladies behind the letterpress company 1canoe2.

 What’s your day job?
 Do you create art or design full time?